 With pimples, you might think that scrubbing your face is the way to get rid of them.
 But actually, your skin will be less likely to break out if you clean it gently, using your fingertips, not a rough washcloth.
 If you have trouble with pimples, talk with your doctor about which cleansers are best to use.

 Allergies to Skin Care Products

 Sometimes when you use a new kind of soap or other skin product, your skin may get irritated or you may get an allergic reaction.
 If you get a rash or if your skin feels itchy, hot, dry, or like it's burning, tell an adult.
 Stop using the product and don't forget that it caused a reaction.
-You don't want to use it again or buy a product with the same active ingredient.

 To test a new product, place a tiny bit of it on the inside of your wrist or arm.
 Watch for any redness or irritation over the next 24 hours.
 If your skin becomes red or irritated, don't use the product.
 Sometimes, your skin is fine with a new product the first time, or few times, you use it, but then your skin gets red or irritated later on.
-You'll want to stop using the product whenever redness or irritation occurs.
+You'll want to stop using the product whenever redness or irritation happens.

 Screening Your Skin From Damage

 There is one product that everyone needs: sunscreen.
 Even if your skin is naturally dark, you still need to use a sunscreen.
 Protecting your skin from the sun prevents sunburn, which hurts and is a kind of skin damage.
 Sunscreen also can help prevent wrinkles when you get older and can decrease the risk of skin cancer, which is caused by exposure to the sun's harmful rays.